USA-RedDragon/DMRHub/README.md

 ## Feature ideas

 - Setting to use any free slot if possible. (i.e. timeslot routing where both slots are maximally active)
+- Admin panels
+  - see users where callsign and DMR ID don't match